shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/android-sdk-release-notes.md

 ### New feature

 - 6029394 Added support for setting content language in Ad Request.
 New API introduced in SDKSettings setContentLanguage(String contentLanguage)
+- 6014990 Changed Internal Error to Network error for applicable cases and provided additional failure message

 ### Improvement/Bug fixes

 - 6015110 Upgraded OMSDK from 1.4.8 to 1.4.9 (Microsoft namespace)
-- 5766029 Resolve the issue with the OutStream iPad video of size 400x980 not rendering properly
-- 5992098 Optimise user agent synchronisation to minimise delays

 ### Mediation partner updates

-- MS-5392 Upgrade of the Facebook Audience Network to version 6.14.0
+- 5622337 Upgraded Facebook Audience Network SDK from 6.13.7 to 6.16.0

 ## 8.9